dylesi/LindenmayerSystem/README.md

 pip install pygame_gui -U
 ```
 ## TODO
-- Implement a system to draw the image in real time by set intervals
+- Implement a system to draw the image in real time by set intervals // Implemented
-- Implement variables in a more robust way
+- Implement variables in a more robust way // implemented
-- Try to make it an executable
+- Try to make it an executable // Complete
+- More optimization to make it faster